wkoszek/me/source/blog/2013-04-01-book-what-would-google-do.md

 So Google started just from that -- useful search site.

-I started to feel like something wrong was going on when Google opened Gmail.
+I started to feel like something wrong was going on when Google opened GMail.
 Its advertising was perfect advertising--service available only to a selected group of customers.
 And only through references.
 This just makes people sweat and spit and choke and fall into brainless loop of thinking, who might have some free invites left.
 I don't remember exactly, but I think you could send out only 5 invites in general.
-So Gmail invite was a crucial resource.
+So GMail invite was a crucial resource.
 So yeah--I started to feel like Google's customer.
 Even though you can spot weird thing in getting tons of GBs of free space, nobody could resist.